 The animals can weigh up to 90 kg and reach shoulder heights of up to 62 centimeters.
 The animals are very social and occur in large families.

 The anaconda is one of the largest snakes in the world and proved lengths reached over 9 meters.
 Reported specimens weigh over 200 kg.
-The snakes are superbly adapted to an aquatic life and sluggish on land and defenseless.
+The snakes are superbly adapted to aquatic life and sluggish on land and defenseless.

 These beautiful and interesting animals can be spotted especially at the end of the dry season.

 With a total length of up to 2.3 meters and a weight of up to 50 kg, the giant anteater has an impressive appearance.
-The animals have poor eyesight and it can therefore happen that the animals approach to a few meters before they notice the presence of humans.
+The animals have poor eyesight and it can therefore happen that the animals approach a few meters before they notice the presence of humans.